 The Internet has been around for 28 years, and it is now obviously an important part of everyday life.
 However, the Internet has really only turned things inside out over the last few years.
 But just as rolling up the sleeves of your shirt properly can be tricky, getting to grips with the changes caused by the Internet can take some time as well.
-While we don’t want to get into whether rolling up your sleeves is in fashion or not, we do want to provide you with a brief overview of the key developments in digitalization.
+While we don’t want to get into whether rolling up your sleeves is in fashion or not, we can report on how we face digitalization on a daily basis.

 Smart home, smart phone, smart factory, smart watch.
 “Smart” is the trendy adjective of the hour, if an hour can last ten years.
 Digitalization is leading to intelligence being integrated in places where it’s never been before.
 For example, someone with a traditional house might look with jealousy at his neighbor, whose window shades close automatically when the sprinklers turn on, which, in turn, know the weather forecast and when it’s time to water the lawn.
 This is the first digitalization trend:

 Everything is connected

 Devices are connected to one another and act together, utilizing external data.
 If you have a smart home, then you’ll need a green index finger in your garden rather than a green thumb.
 Digitalization provides a completely different advantage for companies: it boosts efficiency and productivity substantially because the cogs, so to speak, fit together better.
 In addition, an expert analysis of the data can show where there is potential:

 Big data has two faces

 Data analysis is both a curse and a blessing.
 The information that large datasets and applied pattern recognition yield can, depending on how they are used, be very helpful or frightening.
 Video and music streaming services offer suggestions that are more likely to appeal to you – entertainment based on your tastes.
 After conversations with your friends about planned vacations, you will receive supposedly unbeatable offers ad hoc by push message.